The Advanced Very High Resolution Radiometer (AVHRR) instrument flies on the

 The daily gridded scenes are then composited into 3-day, 7-day, monthly,

-Data users may also opt to use a newer SST data set
+Data users may opt to use a newer SST data set

 AVHRR-VIIRS Multi-sensor Composite SST,